 However, the majority of rumors that have been hitting us recently suggest this won't be the case.
-The iPhone 7 and the iPhone 7 Plus/Pro are largely expected to look mostly similar to their predecessors, with only minor design changes on board.
+The iPhone 7 is largely expected to look mostly similar to the iPhone 6 and 6s, with certain minor design revisions on board.

-Even one of the leakers with a very good track record, Ming-Chi Kuo, claimed the iPhone 7 won't have "many attractive selling points".
+Even one of the leaksters with a very good track record, Ming-Chi Kuo, claimed the iPhone 7 won't have "many attractive selling points".

 Last year, Apple introduced the large iPad Pro and it arrived with a Smart Connector

-claims there won't be anything of the kind on board.
+claims there won't be anything of the kind on board the regular iPhone 7.
 Go figure.

 What's more, it is also suggested that Cupertino might finally jump on the waterproofness train